seuho2003/fabric/localpeersetup/local_Readme.md

 `docker commit <ContainerID> <NewImageName>`

-Keep the above new Imagename in local_fabric.sh script and execute.
+Keep the above new Imagename in local_fabric.sh script and execute the script.